bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-21-shall-we-dance.md

 Aoki’s extravagant double act serves as a burlesque variant of the transformation experienced by Shohei – drawn out of himself, learning to let go, but only fully liberated once he’s renounced his hopeless passion for the graceful Mai and begun to love dance for its own sake.
 Though even then he’s too embarrassed to tell his wife what he’s doing, let alone invite her to join him at the classes, while she in turn is too embarrassed to ask questions, and assumes he’s having an affair.
 (As indeed he is, but with dance.)
 For all the genuine affection between them, they spend most of the ﬁlm hopelessly out of step.
 It takes their daughter, more forthright and less inhibited than her parents, to persuade them to make the obvious move and dance together.
 The responsiveness to one’s partner Shohei has learnt on the danceﬂoor can at last be applied to his marriage.

 As well as two previous features, Suo has directed documentaries on Juzo Itami (director of _Death Japanese Style_ and _Tampopo_).
 The afﬁnity is evident: Suo shares Itami’s fascination with the Japanese concern for social ritual, the fear of becoming conspicuous by failing to do the right thing.
 He also shares Itami’s generosity towards his characters.
 There are no villains in _Shall We Dance?,_ and its sense of the ridiculous never precludes sympathy.
 This is a warm, immensely likeable ﬁlm.
-And besides, how can you resist a movie where the ultimate in exoticism and sophistication is represented by Blackpool?
+And besides, how can you resist a movie where the ultimate in exoticism and sophistication is represented by Blackpool?<br>

-Philip Kemp, _Sight and Sound_, May 1998
+**Philip Kemp, _Sight and Sound_, May 1998**<br>

-<![endif]-->

 **Shall We Dance?
-(Shall we dansu?)**
+(Shall we dansu?)**<br>
 _Director:_ Masayuki Suo
 _Production Companies:_ Daiei, Nippon Television Network Corporation, Hakuhodo, Nippon Shuppan, Altamira Pictures
 _Executive Producers:_ Hiroyuki Kato, Seiji Urushido, Shigeru Ôno, Kazuhiro Igarashi